jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 also used by the "re"-module of the Python standard library.
 (Don't worry about the number of backslashes in the line defining ``_CHARS`` for now!)

-Finally, it is another helpful conention to indent the defintions of symbols that have only been introduced to simplify an otherwise uneccessarily complicated definition (e.g. the definition of ``number``, above) or to make it more understandable by giving names to its componentns (like ``_EOF``).
+Finally, it is another helpful convention to indent the definitions of symbols that have only been introduced to simplify an otherwise unnecessarily complicated definition (e.g. the definition of ``number``, above) or to make it more understandable by giving names to its components (like ``_EOF``).

 Let's try this grammar on our test-string.
 In order to compile this grammar into executable Python-code, we use the high-level-function